avi1299/LC_Analysis/README.md

 ## Steps to run the notebook.
 1. Clone the repository using: git clone https://github.com/avi1299/Liquid_Crystal_Analysis.git
-2. Enter the directory Liquid_Crystal_Analysis using: ''' cd Liquid_Crystal_Analysis '''
+2. Enter the directory Liquid_Crystal_Analysis using:
+''' bash
+cd Liquid_Crystal_Analysis
+'''
 3. Install the necessary python packages to run the notebook: ''' python3 -m pip install -r requirements.txt '''
 4. Start the Analyser.ipynb notebook
 5. Change the value of the 'path' variable in the noteboook to the directory where the datafiles are kept.
 Fill in other details such as name of LC and tempperature